What is an insight?

 I teach many useful skills, but one of the trickiest skills to teach is finding unique insights.

-When my clients ask me what is an insight, I like to give them my definition:
+When my clients ask me what an insight is, I like to give them my definition:

 ‘A piece of information that is unexpected and of significant importance.’